realmagicgreen/magicgreen11ty/src/articles/2018-07-09-stop-alien-species.md

 ---
 title: Stop Alien Species
-subtitle: At recent ASEAN meeting Indonesia pushed the need to combat invasive alien species.
+subtitle: "At recent ASEAN meeting Indonesia pushed the need to combat invasive alien species."
-category: solutions
 description: "Invasive Alien Species are threats to the balance of natural ecosystems.
 Their presence poses risk as unwanted predators of endemic species."
+category: solutions
 date: 2018-07-09
 published: true
 tags: